riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-06-04-Everyone-Hates-AI-Datacenters.markdown

 categories:  AI
 ---

-According to a recent Gallup poll, it seems that [*Americans Oppose AI Data Centers in Their Area*](https://news.gallup.com/poll/709772/americans-oppose-data-centers-area.aspx), even as we read that ["A JPMorgan analysis last month found that more than 60% of data-center capacity planned for completion in 2027 isn’t yet under construction, and another 7% is delayed."](https://www.wsj.com/tech/ai/americas-data-center-build-out-is-falling-way-behind-schedule-e408a9a8)
+According to a recent Gallup poll, it seems that [*Americans Oppose AI Data Centers in Their Area*](https://news.gallup.com/poll/709772/americans-oppose-data-centers-area.aspx), even as we read that ["A JPMorgan analysis last month found that more than 60% of data-center capacity planned for completion in 2027 isn’t yet under construction, and another 7% is delayed."](https://www.wsj.com/tech/ai/americas-data-center-build-out-is-falling-way-behind-schedule-e408a9a8) Some are saying that [ the fight against AI datacenters isn’t just about tech – it’s about democracy](https://www.theguardian.com/commentisfree/2026/may/08/ai-datacenters-democracy), and even credit many of those delays in datacenter construction directly to local opposition — often maligned as NIMBYism by the more vociferous proponents of AI.

-I think it's worth digging into the reasons why people object to AI datacenter construction near them in order to understand the current state of the public perception of AI.
+I think it's worth digging into the reasons *why* people object to AI datacenter construction near them in order to understand the current state of the public perception of AI.

 # Water, water everywhere